-Writing this Dell XPS 15 2020 review made me feel okay about ditching my desktop for a few days — and that’s rare.
-Dell’s latest 15-inch laptop packs 10th Gen Intel power (we're waiting on Tiger Lake) and discrete Nvidia graphics into a slim and attractive package, delivering workstation-like performance within a decidedly non-workstation-like design.
+The Dell XPS 15 2020 review I've written for you here afforded me a surprising experience: I was completely okay with letting my desktop collect dust for a few days.
+The truth is, Dell’s latest 15-inch laptop packs 10th Gen Intel power (we're waiting on Tiger Lake) and discrete Nvidia graphics into a slim, attractive package.
+And it delivers what a lot of people want: workstation-like performance in a decidedly un-workstation-like design.

 The Dell XPS 15 2020’s battery life could be better (at least on the 4K model), and it can get quite noisy under a heavy workload.
 But with great performance and a gorgeous display packed into an attractive, slim package, the new Dell XPS 15 is one of the best laptops you can buy if you’re seeking a larger productivity machine.

 Dell XPS 15 2020 review: Price and availability

 CPU: 10th Gen Core i5 and Core i7

 Storage: 256GB/512GB/1TB/2TB PCIe 3 x4 SSD